RepoDynamics/PyPackIT/docs/website_sphinx/source/contribute/feedback/report/security.md

 * We will maintain an open dialogue to discuss issues.

 #### Disclosure Policy
-This project follows a 90-day disclosure timeline.
+This project follows a 120-day disclosure timeline;
-If you are a security researcher and would like to disclose the vulnerability you detected, we request that you allow us at least 90 days prior to any public exposure.
+if you are a security researcher and would like to disclose the vulnerability you detected, we request that you **allow us at least 120 days prior to any public exposure**.
 This helps the project contributors to resolve the vulnerability and issue a new release, and provides our users a chance to update their applications and protect themselves.

 ### Testing for Vulnerabilities
-{project_name} is a free and open-source project.
+{{project_name}} is a free and open-source project.
 We encourage security researchers to help us improve our security measures by conducting vulnerability discovery activities on our application, website, and repository.
 Before starting, please read the [guidelines](#testing-for-vulnerabilities) below,